Specifying an Application's Address or Hostname

 - Crowd Administration Console にログインします。

-- The Application Browser will appear.
-Click the link on the name of the application you wish to update.
+- In the Application Browser, click the name of the application you wish to update

 - 完全な IP アドレス、例: